Quantum Bayesian Networks: Compositionality and Typing via Linear Logic: Around s

-\Cref{def:condition_qfactor_qbn} is simply a reformulation of these two conditions, looking at bases instead of considering an arbitrary matrix $\M$.
+\Cref{def:condition_qfactor_qbn} is simply a reformulation of the two conditions found above.

-\begin{remark} While instruments need to care about complete positivity, for \qfactor s we only need to consider positive matrices.
-This is because given $\Eop:\L(\C)\to\L(\HH)$---which is isomorphic to a matrix in $\L(\HH)$---complete positivity collapses to positivity (as eigenvalues of a tensor product of matrices are the products of the eigenvalues of these two matrices). \end{remark}
+\begin{remark} While complete positivity is relevant for instruments, for \qfactor s we only need to consider positive matrices.
+This is because given $\Eop:\L(\C)\to\L(\HH)$---which is isomorphic to a matrix in $\L(\HH)$---complete positivity collapses to positivity. \end{remark}